voi-oss/dbt-toolkit/src/dbttoolkit/documentation/README.md

 Propagates dbt documentation for columns that are documented and have the same name in downstream dependencies.

+> This project is in an ALPHA stage.
+Internal and external APIs might change between minor versions.
+This module has only been tested against Snowflake.

 > Example: A dbt model `user` has a column called `name`, which is documented.
 Another dbt model `user_stats`
 > depends on `user` and also has a column called `name`, which is not documented.
 This automation will
 > propagate (i.e., "pass along") the documentation from `user.name` to `user_stats.name`.